-Under pandemic conditions, visitors to the school will be limited.
-Only those who have prior appointments or who have been invited into the building by a staff member will be admitted.
-All persons other than school staff and currently registered students must first report to the school office immediately upon entering school grounds, sign-in, and wear an identification tag when visiting the school.
+As we are still under pandemic conditions, visitors to the school may be limited.
+Only those who have prior appointments or who have been invited into the building by a staff member may be admitted.
+All persons other than school staff and currently registered students may first report to the school office immediately upon entering school grounds, sign-in, and wear an identification tag when visiting the school.